mankai-chow/FuzzifiED.jl/docs/src/example.md

 )
 @time mpo_hmt = MPO(OpSumFromTerms(tms_hmt), sites)
 ```
 We then use the all-up state as the initial state.
-In FuzzifiED, the occupied and empty sites are expressed by 0 and 1, while they are expressed by `"0"` and `"1"` in ITensors, so a conversion to string is needed.
+In FuzzifiED, the occupied and empty sites are expressed by 0 and 1, while they are expressed by `"0"` and `"1"` in ITensor, so a conversion to string is needed.
 ```julia
 cf0 = [ isodd(o) ?
 1 : 0 for o = 1 : no ]
 st0 = MPS(sites, string.(cf0))